bitcoin/bitcoin/README.rst

 - Tabbed interface

-- Ask for confirmation before sending coins
+- Asks for confirmation before sending coins

 - CSV export of transactions

-- User friendly transaction list with status icons
+- User friendly transaction list with status icons, and real-time filtering

 - Show alternative icon when on testnet